MicrosoftDocs/dynamics-365-intelligent-order-management/topics/power-bi-dashboards.md

 The Power BI dashboards use the architecture modeled in the diagram below.

-1. Data is created or updated in Microsoft Dataverse when entries are entered in Intelligent Order Management.
+1. When data are entered in Intelligent Order Management, it's created or updated in Microsoft Dataverse.

-2. The Dataverse data is synchronized to Dataverse managed data lake leveraging Amazon Athena.
+2. The Dataverse data is synchronized to the Dataverse managed data lake leveraging Amazon Athena.
 Synchronization is executed every 4 hours.
 The synchronization timing can't be modified.

 3. A data snapshot is copied and transferred to the analytics platform storage account.